LordFoom/rutudu/README.md

 # rutudu
 The simple, tui rust to do list.
 You can say it roo-too-doo or rah-tah-dah, or even rah-too-doo!

+Wanted a TUI based todo list with hierarchies that doesn't just cat to the console, but allows navigation,collapsing, etc. Couldn't find one so here we are.

+I  want to be able to go fast, so the idea is to have a vim-ish interface where single key strokes, in the right mode, perform activities quickly.

 Work in progress but you can:

 * Make simple list, with entry text
 * Sub lists.

-Wanted a TUI based todo list with hierarchies that doesn't just cat to the console, but allows navigation,collapsing, etc. Couldn't find one so here we are.

 You cannot edit, just yet.